 Physician Assistant Studies Technical Performance Standards

-The Mount Union Physician Assistant Studies Program commits to providing for the needs of admitted and enrolled students who are qualified individuals with a disability under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA) , by providing reasonable accommodations to such students.
-Reasonable accommodations will be made to students on a case-by case basis.
-It is the responsibility of the student, however, to review the technical standards for the PA program, and to make their needs known.
+The Mount Union Physician Assistant Studies Program commits to providing for the needs of admitted and enrolled students who are qualified individuals with a disability under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA), by providing reasonable accommodations to such students.
+Reasonable accommodations will be made to students on a case-by-case basis.
+It is the responsibility of the student, however, to review the technical standards for the program and to make their needs known.

-The Mount Union PA Program has established Technical Standards for its program delineating the minimum physical, cognitive, emotional, and social requirements necessary to participate fully in all aspects of academic and clinical education.
-One’s ability to meet the Technical Standards of the PA program is a prerequisite for admission and continuation in the program.
+The Mount Union Physician Assistant Studies Program has established Technical Standards for its program delineating the minimum physical, cognitive, emotional and social requirements necessary to participate fully in all aspects of academic and clinical education.
+One’s ability to meet the Technical Standards of the program is a prerequisite for admission and continuation in the program.
 As noted earlier, applicants and enrolled students must be able to meet all technical standards with or without reasonable accommodations.
 Reasonable accommodations may not:

 - Fundamentally alter the nature of the training program